On the conjugacy problem for finite-state automorphisms of regular rooted trees: Conjugation of bounded automorphisms

-Instead of just running through all bounded automorphisms with a given bounds, the algorithm can be realized as follows.
-First, we distinguish the configurations which can be satisfied by a finitary automorphism.
-Then we consequently distinguish the pairs from $\OS(a)\times \OS(b)$, which are conjugate by a bounded automorphism using the second case above, and then using the first case.
-Finally, we treat the pairs whose conjugacy problem reduces to already distinguished pairs.
+We have proved that every pair from the action of $a$ on $X^l$ is detected in Steps~$1,2$.
+The other pairs coming from the orbits of the action of $a$ on smaller levels, in particular the pair $(a,b)$, are detected in Step~$3$. \end{proof}

-\textbf{Second approach: by calculation of active states.} Every conjugator for the pair $(a,b)$ can be constructed level by level as described in Section~\ref{Section Conj}, by choosing the conjugating permutation for every orbit of $a$.
+\textbf{Second approach: by calculation of active states.} Let $a,b$ be two bounded automorphisms.
+We check whether $a,b$ are conjugate in $\Aut(T)$ and if not then they are not conjugate in $\pol[0]$.
+So further we assume that $a,b$ are conjugate in $\Aut(T)$.
+Every conjugator for the pair $(a,b)$ can be constructed level by level as described in Section~\ref{Section Conj} on page~10, by choosing the conjugating permutation for every orbit of $a$.
 The number of orbits may grow when we pass from one level to the next, and consequently the number of choices grows.
-However the number of configurations of orbits is finite, and it is easy to see (and also follows from the previous method) that if $a$ and $b$ are conjugate in $\pol[0]$ then there exists a bounded conjugator such that for all orbits of the same level and of the same configuration the corresponding states of $h$ are the same.
+However the number of configurations of orbits is finite, and it is easy to see (and also follows from the previous method) that if $a$ and $b$ are conjugate in $\pol[0]$ then there exists a bounded conjugator $h$ such that for all orbits of the same level and of the same configuration the corresponding states of $h$ are the same.
 Hence it is sufficient to choose a conjugating permutation only for configurations.
 We will show how to count the number of active states depending on our choice.